 \section{Conclusion}

-Because of its wide frequency coverage from 30 to 857~GHz, the \Planck\ satellite mission is particularly well suited for the measurement of the thermal Sunyaev-Zeldovich effect.
-Taking advantage of this, and working with the \Planck\ frequency channel maps from 100 to 857~GHz, we have reconstructed the tSZ signal over the full sky with tailored component separation methods.
-In this paper, we presented the first all-sky tSZ map quantified in terms of the Compton parameter and with an angular resolution of 10\arcmin.
+Because of its wide frequency coverage from 30 to 857\,GHz, the \Planck\ satellite mission is particularly well suited for the measurement of the thermal Sunyaev-Zeldovich effect.
+Working with the \Planck\ frequency channel maps from 100 to 857\,GHz, we have reconstructed the tSZ signal over the full sky using tailored component separation methods.
+In this paper, we have analysed the first all-sky tSZ map quantified in terms of the Compton parameter and with an angular resolution of 10\arcmin.

 We have characterized the reconstructed \Planck\ all-sky Compton parameter map in terms of blind detection of tSZ sources, and the angular power spectrum and higher order statistics via the study of its 1D PDF and bispectrum.
 In all cases we have identified, characterized and carefully modelled the contamination by foreground emission.
-These are mainly due to diffuse Galactic thermal dust emission at large angular scales ($\ell \lesssim 60$), and clustered CIB and Poisson-distributed radio and infrared sources at smaller angular scales (dominating at $\ell \gtrsim 500$).
-Diffuse Galactic thermal dust emission is tackled via a conservative masking of the brightest 50\% of the sky in the \Planck\ 857~GHz channel map.
-The CIB and point source contamination are modelled in agreement with the findings of \citet{planck2011-6.6} and \citet{planck2013-pip56}.
+This is mainly due to diffuse Galactic thermal dust emission at large angular scales ($\ell \la 60$), and clustered CIB and Poisson-distributed radio and infrared sources at smaller angular scales (dominating at $\ell \ga 500$).
+Diffuse Galactic thermal dust emission is tackled via a conservative masking of the brightest 50\% of the sky in the \Planck\ 857\,GHz channel map.
+The CIB and point-source contamination are modelled in a way which is consistent with the findings of \citet{planck2011-6.6} and \citet{planck2013-pip56}.

-We have produced the first measurement of the SZ power spectrum on large angular scales ranging from $0.17^{\circ} \lesssim \theta \lesssim 3.0^{\circ}$.
+We have produced the first measurement of the SZ power spectrum on large angular scales, ranging over $0.17^{\circ} \la \theta \la 3.0^{\circ}$.
 In this range, the tSZ power spectrum is almost insensitive to the physics of cluster cores.
-The detected tSZ signal likely arises from the contribution of warm and hot diffuse gas distributed within groups and clusters, sampling the whole halo mass function, as well as within the larger scale filamentary structures.
+The detected tSZ signal likely arises from the contribution of warm and hot diffuse gas distributed within groups and clusters, sampling the whole halo mass function, as well as within the larger-scale filamentary structures.